 “OKRs are about three things for me,” says Dr. Garg, “They offer teams a great opportunity to work together, to learn how to set something meaningful in motion, and to recognize their own system-wide dependencies across a large operation.
 OKRs help us get things done and build a growing foundation for meaningful work.”

-OKRs: a practice in patience
+OKRs: A practice in patience

 Laying the foundation for new clinical care delivery models is neither easy nor immediate.
 Goal setting with OKRs was, in and of itself, a process they had to grow into over time.
 At first, CareMore’s practice was used more as a scaffold for managing expectations and communicating priorities.
-Like many orgs, the challenge of scaling the CareMore model uniquely to 3 states initially, and growing quickly to staff and support these systems made communication complex.
+Like many orgs, the challenge of scaling the CareMore model uniquely to three states initially and growing quickly to staff and support these systems made communication complex.

-Entrepreneurial by nature, clinicians in practice management frequently function independently, with little to no engagement with other like-practices, breeding feelings of isolation, and discouragement.
+Entrepreneurial by nature, clinicians in practice management frequently function independently, with little to no engagement with other like-practices, breeding feelings of isolation and discouragement.
 CareMore’s clinicians had been recruited for their excellence in care delivery and unique thinking as individuals.
 Still, there was a steep learning curve to communicate effectively as a team rather than as individual contributors.

 Reflecting on the CareMore landscape and with an expansion to even more states on the horizon, Garg knew to truly make a difference, the staff needed to become a cohesive team.
 “Early on, we had the best of intentions and great passion — with greatly misaligned priorities and expectations, and I thought OKRs could help,” said Dr. Garg.